An earthquake in northwestern Nepal has killed at least 128 people, officials say

 Prime Minister Pushpa Kamal Dahal also flew in on a helicopter with a team of doctors.
 Dahal led an armed communist revolt in 1996-2006 that began from the districts that were hit by the quake.

-In Jajarkot district, where the quake's epicenter was, 92 people were confirmed dead and another 55 injured.
+In Jajarkot district, where the quake's epicenter was, 92 people were confirmed dead and 55 others injured.
 Kadayat said.

-The quake killed at least 36 people in neighboring Rukum district, where numerous houses collapsed, and at least 85 injured people already had been taken to the local hospital, he said.
+The quake killed at least 36 people in neighboring Rukum district, where numerous houses collapsed, and at least 85 injured people were taken to the local hospital, he said.

+At the regional hospital in the city of Nepalgunj, more than 100 hospital beds were made available and teams of doctors stood by to help the injured.

+"I was fast asleep when all of a sudden it started shaking violently.
+I tried to run but the whole house collapsed.
+I tried escaping but half my body got buried in the debris," said Bimal Kumar Karki, one of the first two people to be brought to the regional hospital.

+"I screamed, but every one of my neighbors were in the same situation and screaming for help.
+It took nearly a half hour to an hour before rescuers found me," he said.

-Security officials worked with villagers all throughout the night in the darkness to pull the dead and injured from fallen houses.
+Security officials worked with villagers all through the night in the darkness to pull the dead and injured from fallen houses.

 The quake, which hit when many people already were asleep in their homes, was felt in India's capital, New Delhi, more than 800 kilometers (500 miles) away.